trufflesuite/ganache/src/packages/ganache/README.md

 Ganache can be started as a background instance via the CLI by providing the `--detach` argument (along with any valid combination of the Ganache startup arguments above).

-Ganache will generate a friendly name, or you can private a name for the instance with the `--name` argument.
+Ganache will generate a friendly name, or you can provide a name for the instance with the `--name` argument.

 ```console
   -D, --detach, --😈                    Run Ganache in detached (daemon) mode.                       [boolean]